Landesa

 Landesa Rural Development Institute is a nonprofit organization that works with governments and local organizations to obtain legal land rights for poor families.
-Since 1967, Landesa has helped more than 180 million poor families in 50 countries gain legal control over their land.
+Since 1967, Landesa has helped more than 700 million poor families in 66 countries gain legal control over their land.

 Landesa partners with governments, world leaders, NGOs, foundations, donor agencies such as the World Bank, USAID, Bill & Melinda Gates Foundation, the United Nations Food and Agriculture Organization, and others to design and implement land laws, policies and programs that provide opportunity, further economic growth, and promote social justice through land rights.

 Headquartered in Seattle, Landesa has program offices in Beijing, China; Bhubaneswar, Delhi, Kolkata, Lucknow, and Patna, India; Yangon, Myanmar; and Dar es Salaam, Tanzania.
 Landesa currently works in China, Ethiopia, Ghana, India, Kenya, Liberia, Malawi, Mozambique, Myanmar, Rwanda, and Tanzania.

 History

-Landesa was founded as the Rural Development Institute in 1981 by Professor Roy Prosterman, a Harvard Law School graduate who left his Wall Street career at Sullivan & Cromwell to teach at the University of Washington School of Law where he established the Law in Sustainable Development Program.
+Landesa was founded as the Rural Development Institute in 1981 by Roy Prosterman, a Harvard Law School graduate who left his Wall Street career at Sullivan & Cromwell to teach at the University of Washington School of Law where he established the Law in Sustainable Development Program.
 Troubled by the Vietnam War, Prosterman recognized that secure land rights could provide the rural poor a place to grow food to feed their family and a foundation to raise themselves out of poverty without being forced to join the Viet Cong.
 His "land to the tiller" program led to a 30% increase in rice production, and an 80% decrease in Viet Cong recruitment.